Jimmy-Kroy/25-days-of-serverless-solutions/Day-03/README.md

 # My notes about this solution:

 The local.settings.json has the following attributes, which are read during startup in the programs.cs.
-The database configuration is then injected in the CosmosDbService class.
+The database configuration is then injected in the CosmosDbService object.
 <code>
 {
     "IsEncrypted": false,